MoFEM/mofem-cephas/media/paper.md

   and opposite relation works, base on entity is extruded into element. -->

   `MoFEM` data structures enable easy enrichment of approximation fields and modification of base functions, for example, for resolving singularity at the crack front.
-Applying this technique, it is effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field, or elements with anisotropic approximation order, e.g. with arbitrary high order on surface and arbitrary low order through thickness in case of solid shells.
+Applying this technique, it is effortless to construct transition elements between domains with different problem formulation and physics, e.g. from two-field mixed formulation to a single-field, or elements with an anisotropic approximation order, e.g. solid shells with arbitrary high approximation order on the surface and arbitrary low order through the thickness of the shell.
 This approach also sets the benchmark in terms of how finite element codes are implemented, introducing a concept of user-defined data operators acting on fields that are associated with entities (vertices, edges, faces and volumes) rather on the finite element directly.
-Such an approach simplifies code writing, testing and validation, making the code resilient to bugs.
+Such an approach simplifies code writing, testing and validation, making the code more resilient to bugs.

   Furthermore, `MoFEM` core library provides functionality for developing user modules where applications for particular problems can be implemented.
 This toolkit-like structure allows for independent development of modules with different repositories, owners and licences, being suitable for both open-access academic research and private industrial sensitive projects.

-  `MoFEM` core library is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl.html) and can be deployed and developed using the package manager [Spack](https://spack.io), see [MoFEM installation instructions](http://mofem.eng.gla.ac.uk/mofem/html/installation.html) for more details.
+At the same time, `MoFEM` core library is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl.html),ß it can be deployed and developed using the package manager [Spack](https://spack.io), see [MoFEM installation instructions](http://mofem.eng.gla.ac.uk/mofem/html/installation.html) for more details.